98anjana/AWS-Wordpress-/Serverless Web Application/readme.md

-In this comprehensive tutorial, you'll learn how to deploy a serverless web application on AWS, leveraging the power of various AWS services.
+Here, you'll learn how to deploy a serverless web application on AWS .
 We'll walk through each step, from setting up an S3 bucket to hosting your static web content, configuring API Gateway to trigger Lambda functions for handling GET and POST requests to interact with a DynamoDB database, and finally, securing your application using CloudFront.